-Weeks later, while he was driving for Uber, Johnstone picked up that reluctant dad.
+Weeks later, Johnstone ran into that reluctant dad.
 The dad remembered Johnstone and told him that he’s now reading to his kids.

 Though they were making an impact in the community, Johnstone and Staples were not finding the funding they needed to be able to fully devote their time to FathersRead365.
 Both relied on other jobs and projects for their income.

 They moved toward changing that in 2019, when they linked up with Nonprofit Finance Fund’s (NFF) early childhood coaching cohort funded by the Vanguard Group Foundation.
 Through regular meetings to review their budget and strategy, the two men got a crash course in how to better understand the budgeting portion of their nonprofit organization.

 One of the first things the coaching helped them with was confidence.